polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     ![Screenshot of the installation progress on the Execute Service page.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image179.png)

 1. Wait until the installation completes (this might take about 30 minutes).
-Once the installation completes, click **OK**
+Once the installation completes, click **OK**.

 1. On the **Execution of Service has been completed successfully** page, click **Exit**.

-1. On s03-di-1, start **SAP Management Console**
+1. On s03-di-1, start **SAP Management Console**.

     ![In the SAP Management Console, under SAP Systems, S03 is selected.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image66.png)